Allow My Son to Succeed Me, Queen Elizabeth Pleads with Commonwealth Leaders - THISDAYLIVE

-Queen Elizabeth of Great Britain Thursday formally declared open the 2018 Commonwealth Heads of Government Meeting (CHOGM) at Buckingham Palace in Central London, pleading with Commonwealth heads of governments to allow her son, Prince Charles, succeed her.
+Queen Elizabeth of Great Britain thursday formally declared open the 2018 Commonwealth Heads of Government Meeting (CHOGM) at Buckingham Palace in Central London, pleading with Commonwealth heads of governments to allow her son, Prince Charles, to succeed her.

-Although Queen Elizabeth took over from her father, King George VI, who died of lung cancer in 1952, the position of the queen or king of England is said not to be hereditary, hence, the monarch told the leaders that it was her “sincere wish” that her son, Prince Charles, be allowed to occupy her office as the head of the Commonwealth when she eventually gives up the ghost.
+Although Queen Elizabeth took over from her father, King George VI, who died of lung cancer in 1952, the position of Queen or King of Great Britain as the Head of the Commonwealth is not hereditary, hence, the monarch told the leaders that it was her “sincere wish” that her son, Prince Charles, be allowed to occupy her office as the leader of the Commonwealth when she eventually gives up the ghost.

-“It is my sincere wish that the Commonwealth will continue to offer stability and continuity for future generations, and will decide that one day the Prince of Wales should carry on the important work started by my father in 1949,” she said, ahead of her 92nd birthday on Saturday.
+“It is my sincere wish that the Commonwealth will continue to offer stability and continuity for future generations, and will decide that one day, the Prince of Wales should carry on the important work started by my father in 1949,” she said, ahead of her 92nd birthday next Saturday.

 “By continuing to treasure and reinvigorate our associations and activities, I believe we will secure a safer, more prosperous and sustainable world for those who follow us: a world where the Commonwealth’s generosity of spirit can bring its gentle touch of healing and hope to all,” she said.